-The Cyberbullying Story: The website operated by Ryan’s parents, John and Kelly Halligan, states that early concerns about Ryan’s speech, language and motor skills development led to him receiving special education services from preschool through the fourth grade.
-Ryan’s academic and physical struggles made him the regular target of a particular bully at school between the fifth and seventh grade.
-In February 2003, a fight between Ryan and the bully not only ended the harassment at school, but led to a supposed friendship.
+The Cyberbullying Story: The website operated by Ryan’s parents, John and Kelly Halligan, states that early concerns about Ryan’s speech, language, and motor skills development led to him receiving special education services from preschool through the fourth grade.
+Ryan’s academic and physical struggles made him the regular target of a particular bully at school between the fifth and seventh grades.
+In February 2003, a fight between Ryan and the bully not only ended the harassment at school but led to a supposed friendship.

 However, after Ryan shared an embarrassing personal story, the newly found friend returned to being a bully and used the information to start a rumor that Ryan was gay.
 The taunting continued into the summer of 2003, although Ryan thought that he had struck a friendship with a pretty, popular girl through AOL Instant Messenger (AIM).
 Instead, he later learned that the girl and her friends thought it would be funny to make Ryan think the girl liked him and use it to have him share more personally embarrassing material—which was copied and pasted into AIM exchanges with her friends.
 On October 7, 2003, Ryan hanged himself in the family bathroom.
 After his son’s death, John discovered a folder filled with IM exchanges throughout that summer that made him realize “that technology was being utilized as weapons far more effective and reaching [than] the simple ones we had as kids.”

 Aftermath: There were no criminal charges filed following Ryan’s death because no criminal law applied to the circumstances.
 Seven months after Ryan’s death, Vermont’s Bully Prevention Law (ACT 117) was signed into law by Governor Jim Douglas.
 John Halligan also authored Vermont’s Suicide Prevention Law (ACT 114), which passed unchanged in April 2006.